Nicole Merseal Files Lawsuit After Video Of St. Louis Daycare ‘Fight Club’ Surfaces

 Of course, he was too young and too small to be able to do much to help.

 That’s when Merseal’s ten-year-old son, who was in another room, decided to film the fighting.
-He took about ten minutes of footage before texting it to his mother.
+He took about 10 minutes of footage before texting it to his mother.
 She was, of course, outraged beyond words.
 She immediately called the school and told them to put a stop to it.

-According to a follow-up police report, the two teachers involved in the incident have been fired, but no criminal charges were ever filed.
-And while Missouri’s child welfare authorities stepped up their inspections of the facility, including inspections that turned up unspecified other violations, the day care remains open.
+According to a follow-up police report, the two teachers involved in the incident have been fired — but no criminal charges were ever filed.
+And while Missouri’s child welfare authorities stepped up their inspections of the facility — including inspections that turned up other unspecified violations — the day care remains open.

 For Merseal, that’s not good enough.

-“I want them to be held accountable and I don`t want this to happen to any other child.”
+“I want them to be held accountable and I don’t want this to happen to any other child.”

-She says she still has nightmares about the video, and the incident has had a lasting effect on her younger son, too.
-She says that when she spoke to him about a new care, the first question he asked was if he was going to be made to fight again.
+She says that she still has nightmares about the video, and that the incident has had a lasting effect on her younger son, too.
+She says that when she spoke to him about a new daycare, the first question that he asked was if he was going to be made to fight again.

 She’s suing the day care center for $25,000.